-Many people are unaware of the fantastically vibrant colors diamonds are available in.
-As opposed to the regular colorless stones, they can also be found in Red, Violet, Pink, Blue, Yellow, Green, Orange, Purple, Champagne, Gray, Fancy White, and Fancy Black.
+Many people are unaware of the fantastically vibrant colours diamonds are available in.
+As opposed to the regular colourless stones, they can also be found in Red, Violet, Pink, Blue, Yellow, Green, Orange, Purple, Champagne, Gray, Fancy White, and Fancy Black.

 There are black diamonds, and there are Natural Fancy Black Diamonds.
-Though both types are real, the black color in the first group is not natural.
+Though both types are real, the black colour in the first group is not natural.
 It is the result of heating treatments.
-Natural Fancy Black Diamonds on the other hand are found in the rough with the same black color they display when they are bought.
-Needless to say the real appeal and value in black diamonds is in their unique and rare color, which is only the case if they are found this way.
+Natural Fancy Black Diamonds on the other hand are found in the rough with the same black colour they display when they are bought.
+Needless to say the real appeal and value in black diamonds is in their unique and rare colour, which is only the case if they are found this way.

 Natural black diamonds are quite affordable, but obviously it depends on the size sought after.
 Heated black diamonds are less expensive and the demand is quite low as most prefer the real thing.
 In general, the prices run from around $300 per carat.
 Fancy Black Diamonds will cost anywhere from $3,000 to $5,000 per carat.

-Since black diamonds are so rare, some diamantaires began artificially enhancing low quality colorless diamonds by burning them in the rough state until they receive the opaque black color.
+Since black diamonds are so rare, some diamantaires began artificially enhancing low quality colourless diamonds by burning them in the rough state until they receive the opaque black colour.
 This brings down the price compared to a natural black diamond drastically, but is entirely artificial and will not be graded by the GIA.

 Black diamonds are found in very few locations.
 These locations include Brazil and Central Africa.

 If you truly want a special black diamond, then it is highly advised to look for a natural Fancy Black Diamond.
-These beauties received their mesmerizing color from Mother Nature.
-Compared to many other colored diamonds, or colorless diamonds, Fancy Black Diamonds are rather inexpensive, if you are limited in budget you can look into treated heated black diamonds.
+These beauties received their mesmerizing colour from Mother Nature.
+Compared to many other coloured diamonds, or colourless diamonds, Fancy Black Diamonds are rather inexpensive, if you are limited in budget you can look into treated heated black diamonds.
 Reve Diamonds holds a large selection of Fancy Black Diamonds and Treated Heated Black Diamonds.

 Of course, one of the most famous black diamonds is the fictional engagement rings that Mr. Big gives Carrie Bradshaw in the wildly popular tv show Sex and the City.
 When he presents her with the black diamond halo ring, he tells her that he has given it to her because she is 'not like anyone else'.
 In the real world, fashion icon Carmen Electra received a black diamond engagement ring from rocker Rob Patterson, and black diamond earrings have been spotted on the likes of Katherine Heigl, Angelina Jolie, Cate Blanchett, Evan Rachel Wood, Jennifer Lawrence, Lauren Conrad, and Sarah Jessica Parker, to name a few.